alvarop/zephyr-test/README.md

 # Zephyr Dev

-This project is meant to get all of the [zephyr](https://www.zephyrproject.org) development tools setup inside a virtual machine for ease of development.
+This project is meant to get all of the [Zephyr](https://www.zephyrproject.org) development tools setup inside a virtual machine for ease of development.

+I mostly use it for Zephyr development on OSX without having to set up a case sensitive file system.
+It also helps set up a working development environment on a new machine in minutes.

 ## Installation